Mel Giedroyc

 Melanie Clare Sophie Giedroyc (/ˈɡɛdrɔɪtʃ/ GHED-roytch, /pl/; born 5 June 1968) is an English comedian, television presenter and actress.

-With Sue Perkins, she has co-hosted series including Light Lunch for Channel 4, The Great British Bake Off for the BBC and chat show Mel and Sue for ITV.
+With Sue Perkins, she has co-hosted series including Light Lunch for Channel 4, The Great British Bake Off for the BBC, and chat show Mel and Sue for ITV.
 Since 2015, she has held a number of commentating roles for the Eurovision Song Contest.
 In early 2017, Giedroyc co-presented the BBC show Let It Shine.

 Education and early life

 Giedroyc was born on 5 June 1968 in Epsom, Surrey, and grew up in Leatherhead.
 Her father, Michal, an aircraft designer, civil engineer and family historian, of Polish–Lithuanian descent from the aristocratic Giedroyć family, had moved to Britain in 1947; he died in December 2017.

-Her mother, Rosemary "Rosy" Cumpston (1937–2024), was of English origin.
-Her older sister is film and television director Coky Giedroyc.
-After moving to Oxford as a teenager Giedroyc was privately educated at Oxford High School, England and later the University of Cambridge as a student of Trinity College, Cambridge, where she graduated with a lower second class degree in French and Italian.
+Her English mother, Rosemary "Rosy" Cumpston (1937–2024), trained as a nurse from age 17, and was a heavy smoker until she suffered a stroke in later life and was confined to a Nursing home, where she died.
+Mel's older sister is film and television director Coky Giedroyc.
+After moving to Oxford as a teenager, Giedroyc was privately educated at Oxford High School, England and later the University of Cambridge as a student of Trinity College, Cambridge, where she graduated with a lower second class degree in French and Italian, she has subsequently expressed regret at not working harder and attending more of her lectures.